object-oriented-python/object-oriented-programming/doc/source/5_abstract_data_types.rst

     :obj:`push(n)`
         This takes a single argument.
 If it is a number then it should be pushed onto the calculator's internal stack.
-If it is a string for a recognised operator, then the appropriate number of operands should be popped from the internal stack, the result pushed back on the stack.
+If it is the string for a recognised operator, then the appropriate number of operands should be popped from the internal stack, the result pushed back on the stack.
         Your calculator should support the following operators: `"+"`, `"-"`,